Akashg475/Burger-Dog-AI/README.md

 To play the game: run the following command

     python human.py
-To train a new agent (list of options available in train.py): run the following command
+To train a new agent: edit the agent name you want to train in train.py (line 2)

+The new agent is saved in *trained_models/*

+    Possible_Agents = ["A2C", "DQN", "PPO", "ARS", "MaskablePPO", "QRDQN", "TRPO"]
+    AGENT_NAME = "A2C"

+Run the following command in terminal

     python train.py

-To watch a trained agent play the game:
+To watch your trained agent play the game:

-Change the agent name in enjoy.py\
+Change the agent name in enjoy.py (line 2)

+    Possible_Agents = ["A2C", "DQN", "PPO", "ARS", "MaskablePPO", "QRDQN", "TRPO"]
+    AGENT_NAME = "A2C"

+Change "trained_models" to "final_trained_models" in line 26 to enjoy pre-trained agents

 run the following command

     python enjoy.py